 ANSF members talk about how the Taleban have been funnelling in from the southwest, attacking outposts within a kilometre of the governor’s office.
 In one attack, on 23 August, five men were killed in a Deh-e Afghanan outpost close to where the green zone ends at Maidanshahr.
 The ANP at the highway checkpoint south of the provincial capital have a view across the valley and saw it happen.
 In fact, they had seen the Taleban’s steady infiltration of the green zone from the southwest over the weeks before as attacks edged closer and closer to the city.
 With such momentum, the police thought an attack on the governor’s compound in the coming weeks was plausible.

 In fact, the Taleban has even been conducting regular attacks on government checkpoints and outposts between Maidanshahr and Kabul in recent months.
 In the Arghandi area, where traffic on the highway slows at the gate that marks the border between the two provinces, AAN witnessed fighting within a few hundred metres of the highway while returning from Maidanshahr twice in August.
-It was on the same stretch of highway on 3 October that the armoured vehicle carrying Maidanshahr’s Mayor Zarifa Ghafari was targeted, but unharmed, by gunmen on 3 October this year.
+It was on the same stretch of highway that the armoured vehicle carrying Maidanshahr’s Mayor Zarifa Ghafari was targeted, but unharmed, by gunmen on 3 October this year.
 But an attack on a provincial capital itself seems outside the Taleban’s current modus operandi.

 A senior Taleban military commander who spoke to AAN described their current posture as ‘on standby’ — maintaining a low level of military offensives in order that gains of the past several years are not forfeited, while abstaining from large scale attacks in cities or attempts to capture them entirely.
 “We haven’t launched big military operations in my areas.
 We’ve taken some checkpoints,” he said, “but not district centres.”
 This, he said, keeps them within the bounds of what was agreed in Doha.
 They are, he said, “fighting everywhere, everyday, but our big operations have stopped for now… We are sticking to our side of the agreement – it is important that we keep our word.”